|Guide||♦||35 Triplogs||1 Topic|

-Overview: This is a fairly easy and short trip to see lots of the views from the Grand Canyon.
+Transept Trail is a relatively easy and short trip to see lots of the views from the Grand Canyon.
 It starts behind the North Rim lodge at the beginning/end of the Bright Angel Point.

-Hike: There are two really good railed view points just along the pathway that has an excellent view of the South Rim of the canyon.
-You can also see the Desert View tower here as well as the San Fransisco peaks.
-You can also see part of the South Kaibab, Bright Angel and Plateau Point trails on the South Rim too.
+There are two excellent railed viewpoints just along the pathway that has a magnificent view of the South Rim of the canyon.
+You can also see the Desert View tower here as well as the San Fransisco Peaks.
+You can also see part of the South Kaibab, Bright Angel, and Plateau Point trails on the South Rim too.
 These views can be dangerous in the middle of the Monsoon when there is lightning present in the storms.
 The trail then winds along the edge of the Transept Canyon to the West of the Lodge and cabins.
-You walk right below all the cabins and there are even a few maples that can be a really red color in the fall of the year.
-There are Chipmunks, deer and many birds that will sing to you along the way.
+You walk right below all the cabins, and there are even a few maples that can be deep red color in the fall of the year.
+There are Chipmunks, deer, and many birds that will sing to you along the way.
 You walk along with many different views out into the canyon.
 You then walk along next to the canyon on the Kaibab Limestone.
-There are also many rocks along the path with fossils in them.
-Crinoids, shells, sponges, and many other sea creatures.
+There are also many rocks along the path with fossils in them: crinoids, shells, sponges, and many other sea creatures.
 The trail ends at the North Rim Campground.

 Check out the Official Route and Triplogs.